arkin0x/crashglow/README.md

+# Crash Glow: Create | Earn | Play

+Crash glow is the first nostr-native gaming client.
+The ultimate vision for this project is to combine web gaming with nostr's social layer enabling profiles, purchasing, sharing, and more.
+Currently, Crash Glow supports games made with pico-8: https://www.lexaloffle.com/pico-8.php

+Entrant to the 2023 BoltFun Nostrasia Hackathon: https://bolt.fun/project/Satoshi_Arcade

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.